BaylorFain/Dissertation-Proposal/README.md

 This is my first project using latex, so don't cringe to much if you know what you're doing.

-Presentation was giving on April 24, 2020
+Presentation giving on April 24, 2020